While some cardiac conditions may be serious, many heart diseases are manageable on an outpatient basis, and allow for a good quality of life.

 - Congenital and acquired heart defects or disease

 - Exercise intolerance

-- Pets at risk for anesthesia may also be evaluated by our cardiologist to assess for complications and surgical risk.
+- Pets at risk for anesthesia may also be evaluated for complications and surgical risk.

 - Heart failure

 Our team will take your pet’s medical history, review results of testing done by your family veterinarian, and perform a complete physical examination of your pet.
 A treatment plan for your pet will be developed based on the outcome of diagnostic tests, their findings and observations.

 - Echocardiogram (ultrasound of the heart)

 - Thoracic radiographs (x-rays)